 The service information is sent as a TRAP to OV.

 OV TRAP manager should share this information with mDNS/UPnP application.
-This application shall cache the service information, , the vlan, the MAC Address, the IP address/port of the service, the role of the server publishing the service.
+This application shall cache the service information, , the vlan, the MAC Address, the IP address/port of the service, the role (access role profile) of the server publishing the service.

-Similarly the mDNS/UPnP client traffic is copied to CPU while being forwarded in the L2 domain and the switch/AP shall respond to the query like a proxy if a service record exists on the switch
+Similarly the mDNS/UPnP client traffic is copied to CPU while being forwarded in the L2 domain and the switch/AP shall respond to the query like a proxy if a service record exists on the switch.

 If mDNS/UPnP service sharing rule enforcement is enabled, then the mDNS/UPnP multicast packets should not be forwarded at L2.
 The switch/AP shall respond to queries based on the service sharing rule associated with the requested service that has been pushed from OV.